 Should I Choose Tooth Bonding For A Gap?

-If you’re looking for a fast, cost-effective solution for a gap in your teeth, or even the small chip that damages your smile and confidence, Have you tried tooth (dental) bonding?
+If you’re looking for a fast, cost-effective solution for a gap in your teeth or even the small chip that damages your smile and confidence, Have you tried tooth (dental) bonding?
 Understandably, not many are accustomed to tooth bonding and do not have any understanding of it.
-It’s a relatively new form of treatment part of the rising of modern dentistry.
-It is formerly known as adhesive dentistry, using acrylic resin material use to fix an imperfection or defect within the tooth.
+It’s a relatively new form of treatment, part of the rise of modern dentistry.
+It was formerly known as adhesive dentistry, using acrylic resin material to fix an imperfection or defect within the tooth.

 Scheduled Appointments Only